hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Ideas for June.None.md

 import pytest

 # No Python code provided to test.
-# This example demonstrates testing using a dummy function.
+# This example demonStartes testing using a dummy function.
 # Replace this with your actual code and tests.